Hoseafavour123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines - A script that  displays first 10 lines of a file 6-third_line - A script that displays  the third line of a file iacta 7-files - A script that creates  file content follwed by a new line
+5-firstlines - A script that  displays first 10 lines of a file 6-third_line - A script that displays  the third line of a file iacta 7-files - A script that creates  file content follwed by a new line 8-cwd_state - A script that prints the current working directory listings in long form and redirects ouput to the file ls_cwd_content